What is electrical wiring

 Electrical

-The answer to 'what is electrical wiring' is the network of cables, wires, and other electrical conductors that carry electricity throughout a building.
-Electrical wiring is responsible for delivering power from the utility company to every electrical device and outlet in a home or commercial structure.
-It includes the main service panel, branch circuits, switches, outlets, and all the wiring that connects them.
+The answer to 'what is electrical wiring' is the system of cables, conduits, and other components used to distribute electricity throughout a building.
+Electrical wiring is responsible for safely delivering power from the main electrical panel to outlets, lights, appliances, and other electrical devices in a home or commercial building.

 Step-by-Step Guide